google/zetasql/docs/one-pager.md

 A ZetaSQL statement comprises a series of tokens.
 Tokens include *identifiers,* *quoted identifiers, literals*, *keywords*, *operators*, and *special characters*.
-Tokens can be separated by whitespace (space, backspace, tab, newline) or comments.
+You can separate tokens with whitespace (space, backspace, tab, newline) or comments.

 <a id=identifiers></a>